Children's Camps Operators and Health Departments

 The following forms may be needed for operators of children's camps.
 Please contact the local health department that has jurisdiction in the county or city where the camp is located for more information.

-Children's camp operators are required to determine whether an employee or volunteer at the camp is listed on the New York State Division of Criminal Justice Services (DCJS) Sex Offender Registry.
-Checks of the Registry must be completed prior to the day the employee or volunteer starts work at the camp and annually thereafter prior to their arrival at camp.
-The law applies to all children's camps (day, traveling day and overnight) and to all prospective employees and volunteers at the camp regardless of their job title/responsibilities or employment status (full or part time).
+Sections 1392-a, 1394-a, and 1394-b of Public Health Law require children's camp operators to determine whether an employee or volunteer at the camp is listed on the New York State Division of Criminal Justice Services (DCJS) Sex Offender Registry and the national sex offender registry.
+These checks must be completed prior to the day the employee or volunteer starts work at the camp and annually thereafter prior to their arrival at camp.
+These laws apply to all children's camps (day, traveling day and overnight) and to all prospective employees and volunteers at the camp regardless of their job title/responsibilities or employment status (full or part time).

 The State Camp Safety Advisory Council was established in accordance with Public Health Law Article 13-A, Section 1390.
 The State Camp Safety Advisory Council consists of nine members representing New York State for-profit camps, not-for-profit camps, municipal camps, consumer interests, and children's interests.
 The Council meets at least twice a year to advise and consult the Department of Health on policy matters relating to youth camp safety.